BoKwokProjects/BoKwokProjects/README.md

 📁 Repository Structure

+Big Data: A comprehensive big data project using PySpark, Kafka, Spark, and Hadoop to analyze Amazon review data through statistical hypothesis testing and to build a real-time weather data pipeline with OpenWeatherAPI.
+The project demonstrates large-scale data processing, machine learning integration, and distributed storage in cloud-based environments.

 C#: Contains projects developed using the C# programming language.

 Final Year Dissertation on Traditional Machine Learning and Deep Learning using the ISIC 2024 Dataset: A comparative study analyzing the performance of traditional machine learning and deep learning models for skin lesion classification using the ISIC 2024 SLICE-3D dataset.